encryption4all/postguard/COMPATIBILITY.md

 The window above resolved to concrete versions: the highest published patch of each line in the window.
-This is the list the compat gates install and run as readers, but they do not yet cover it evenly: `wire-compat-js` enforces the npm rows (`pg-compat-js/test/manifest.test.mjs` machine-reads the fenced block below, so a drifted npm row goes red — keep that block as rows, not prose), while `wire-compat-rust` covers only the one crates.io version pinned in `pg-compat/Cargo.toml`.
-Nothing reads the crates.io rows themselves, so a row there can drift from that manifest unnoticed; see the coverage note below the block.
+This is the list the compat gates install and run as readers. `wire-compat-js` enforces the npm rows (`pg-compat-js/test/manifest.test.mjs` machine-reads the fenced block below, so a drifted npm row goes red), and `wire-compat-rust` now enforces both crates.io versions pinned in `pg-compat/Cargo.toml` (`pg-compat/tests/support_window.rs` reads the same block and fails when it drifts from `pg-compat`'s `readers()`) — keep that block as rows, not prose, in either direction.

 ```
 # <registry> <package> <versions...>